ahmed-AEK/Simple_Dynamic_Simulator/README.md

 - customized block shapes
 - persistent storing and loading blocks (experimental)
 - undo/redo
+- log in the bottom panel for important information
+- lua custom user defined blocks

 ### Not Implemented yet:
-- ability to add user defined blocks
-- scripting engine
 - more blocks, saving output to disk, etc..
+- more scripting languages.
+- extensions management

 ### Dependencies: